phil-stew/phil-mvc/README.md

-# Unit 14 Mini-Project: Crowdfunding App
+# Unit 14 Mini-blog: Crowdfunding App

-In this mini-project, you will work with a group to build a full-stack crowdfunding app using Node.js, Express.js, Sequelize, Handlebars.js, and MVC architecture.
+In this mini-blog, you will work with a group to build a full-stack crowdfunding app using Node.js, Express.js, Sequelize, Handlebars.js, and MVC architecture.

 ## User Stories

-* As a user, I want to see a list of current projects seeking funding.
+* As a user, I want to see a list of current blogs seeking funding.

 * As a user, I want to be able to create an account.

-* As a registered user, I want to post my own projects to ask for funding.
+* As a registered user, I want to post my own blogs to ask for funding.

 ### Acceptance Criteria

-* It's done when the `/` homepage route renders a list of all projects from the database.
+* It's done when the `/` homepage route renders a list of all blogs from the database.

-* It's done when the `/project/:id` route renders an individual project's details based on the route parameter id.
+* It's done when the `/blog/:id` route renders an individual blog's details based on the route parameter id.

 * It's done when the `/login` route renders a form to log in and a form to create a new account.